wavemaker/docs/learn/how-tos/dynamic-form.md

 ## Dynamic Forms in WaveMaker

-WaveMaker expects metadata to render fields inside a dynamic form.
+WaveMaker expects metadata to render fields inside a Dynamic Form.
 This metadata is an array of objects where each object represents a field inside the form.
 A typical field object could be something as follows

 ```markup
 [{